beaverbuilder/documentation/docs/beaver-builder/troubleshooting/common-issues/error-settings-not-saved.md

 sidebar_label: Settings not saved error
 ---

-It's not likely but possible to encounter the following error when saving:
+It's not likely but possible to encounter the following error when saving a module:

 > Settings could not be saved.